General Requirements for the Master in Design Studies Program

 A candidate who enters the program will be recommended for the Master in Design Studies degree upon satisfactory completion of 48 units of academic work.

-Each student is required to complete a minimum of 12 units in his or her area of study from an approved list of courses published each term for each of the primary areas noted below.
-Each student is also required to complete an MDes Final Project in his or her area, an 8-unit project involving independent research.
+Each student is required to complete either a Qualifying Paper or an MDes Final Project, conducting independent or collaborative research in their area.
 No more than 12 units from the total of 48 may be from independent study courses and no more than 16 units from non-GSD courses.

 None of the required units may be fulfilled by courses credited toward another degree.

-The faculty advisor must approve a student’s course of study and can make exceptions to the maximum number of units allowed through independent study or non-GSD courses.
+The Area Coordinator must approve a student’s course of study and can make exceptions to the maximum number of units allowed through independent study or non-GSD courses.